swanframe/financial-insight-generator/README.md

 If you want to extend FIG further, natural follow-ups include:

+* Using the vector store + embeddings to build a **RAG layer**:

+  * Retrieve similar transactions and key metrics.
+  * Feed both into an LLM to answer “why” questions grounded in actual data.
 * Exposing the analytics + LLM layer as a **FastAPI** or **Django** web service.
 * Adding a simple **React dashboard** that calls an API endpoint for:

   * Metrics & charts.
   * LLM-generated summaries.
   * Chat about your data.
-* Adding support for more LLM providers by extending `fig.llm_client`.
+* Adding support for more LLM/embedding providers by extending `fig.llm_client` and `fig.embeddings`.

-The core pieces—structured analytics, i18n-aware prompts, and provider-agnostic LLM integration—are already in place.
+The core pieces—structured analytics, i18n-aware prompts, provider-agnostic LLM client, and a vector-ready index—are already in place.

 ---